Bulk bill claims in Medicare 011-43030000

 All fields on the manual bulk bill claim header are expected to be completed by the health professional.
 However, there a few exceptions to this, which are listed below:

-• missing or incorrect information that may be confirmed over the phone.
-The Process page provides more information on this
+- missing or incorrect information that may be confirmed over the phone

 Witness signature

 A 'Signature of Witness' is required on all manual bulk bill claim headers.
-An eligible witness is a person who works at the health professionals practice but is not the person or health professional who rendered the service and signed the declaration.
+An eligible witness is a person who works at the health professionals practice but is not the person or health professional who:

 Medicare card number required for bulk billing

-Where a patient is unable to provide their Medicare card number to the health professional, the health professional may obtain it by:
+Where a patient is unable to provide their Medicare card number to the health professional, the health professional may get it by:

 Medicare card close to expiry date or has expired

-Where a bulk bill claim is lodged and the Medicare card used is within 75 days either before or after the expiry date, the health professional is informed via the bulk bill statement that the card is about to, or has, expired.
+If the Medicare card used in a bulk bill claim is within 75 days either before or after the expiry date, the bulk bill statement tells the health professional that the card is about to, or has, expired.

 Alterations on bulk bill claims not previously processed

-When a bulk bill claim is received for initial assessment (that is, a bulk bill claim not previously processed by the agency) and details on the assignment of benefit form have been altered, the health professional is not required to:
+When a bulk bill claim is having an initial assessment and details on the assignment of benefit form have been altered, the health professional does not need to:

 See also: Bulk bill late lodgement claims in Medicare.